erasmo-dominguez-stuff/erasmo-dominguez-stuff/README.md

+🚧 **This GitHub organization is currently under construction**

+> I'm actively working on organizing, labeling, and structuring the repositories here.
+> Once the structure is complete, this message will be removed.

 # 📁 erasmo-dominguez-stuff – A Living CV

 This GitHub organization serves as my **living, verifiable portfolio**, where every repository acts as proof of work.
 It reflects my mindset: